List of speakers of the House of Commons of the United Kingdom

-This is a list of speakers of the House of Commons of Great Britain from 1707 to 1800 and the House of Commons of the United Kingdom from 1801.

-For the 'prolocutors' and speakers of the House of Commons of England, see List of speakers of the House of Commons of England.
+The Speaker of the House of Commons is the presiding officer of the House of Commons of the United Kingdom.
+The office was established by the Acts of Union 1800, which combined the Irish House of Commons and House of Commons of Great Britain, forming the modern Commons.

+A speaker is elected at the beginning of every parliamentary term and has no term limits.
+Upon being elected, it is by convention that they disaffiliate themselves with any political parties.
+As the speaker remains a member of parliament (MP) for their constituency, there is a gentlemen's agreement between major political parties to not run candidates in the speaker's constituency.

+The incumbent speaker is Lindsay Hoyle, MP for Chorley, who assumed office on 4 November 2019.

 List of speakers

-Speakers of the House of Commons of Great Britain, 1707–1800
+House of Commons of Great Britain, 1707–1800

 The Kingdom of Great Britain was created by the Acts of Union 1707.
 At the beginning of 1801, Great Britain was combined with the Kingdom of Ireland to form the United Kingdom of Great Britain and Ireland, with a single House of Commons serving the whole kingdom.

 John Smith, Speaker of the House of Commons of England since October 1705, was elected the first Speaker of the House of Commons of Great Britain.

-Speakers of the House of Commons of the United Kingdom from 1801
+House of Commons of the United Kingdom from 1801

 The United Kingdom of Great Britain and Ireland was created in 1801.
 In 1922 the Irish Free State ceased to be part of the UK.
 The official name of the United Kingdom was changed to the United Kingdom of Great Britain and Northern Ireland, in 1927.